 - Wide-Eyed Idealist: Eurydice and Orpheus both have elements of this at the start.
 "Epic, Part Two" and "How Long?" imply that Persephone used to be this, too.

-- Women Are Wiser: Eurydice in "Wedding Song," voicing her concerns for Orpheus's monetary situation.
+- Women Are Wiser: Eurydice in "Wedding Song", voicing her concerns for Orpheus's monetary situation, and in "Chant", when she's the one who cares about their dwindling stores of food and firewood.
 Subverted thereafter, as Eurydice's concerns and her overall innocence lead to her seduction and subsequent imprisonment by Hades.

 - Wretched Hive: Hadestown.Hermes: Either get to hell or to Hadestown/Ain't no difference any more!